-The winter is on its way at last and we are suffering storm force winds and heavy rain with occasional hailstones so it won’t be long before we receive calls from people who say they have rain pouring into their homes.
+The winter is on its way at last and we are suffering rain pouring into homes, storm force winds and heavy rain with occasional hailstones so it won’t be long before we receive calls from people who say they have rain pouring into their homes.

 We all rest easy here in Portugal during the long spring and summer month.
 Our motivation is to find shade not think about rain and hour home flooding or leaking.

 That’s why it’s a shock to the system when it actually happens.